amaccarini/Modelica-PhD-course/index.md

 </style>

 ### Dates:
-The next edition of the course will take place on August 25th, 26th, and 27th.
-Pre-registration will open at the end of May.
+The next edition of the course will take place on August 25-27, 2025.
+Pre-registration is open until June 16, 2025.

 ### Max. number of participants:
 20